lloydst/MEA7N/README.md

 This boiler plate is meant as a quick start for setting up new Mean-stack applications

  > prereqisites:
- node js, v8+
+ node js, v8+ (angular 7 has node v.10 support)
- either a mlab account for a cloud setup of your data base, or a local installation of Mongo.
+ either a mlab account for a cloud setup of your data base, or a local installation of MongoDB.

 ## setting up
 pull this repository: `git pull https://github.com/lloydst/MEA7N.git .` the '.' is only required if you are in the folder you want as your project root.